evadogstar/qvm-screenshot-tool/README.md

 Need example?
 All screenshots on this tutorial done by this tool :)

 # Changelog
+0.8 beta - Dom0 full log with all screenshot uploads.
+Possible to erase this log.
+Bug fix, before that all screenshots were stored at dom0 by default (thanks @heinrich-ulbricht).
+No they removed.
 0.7 beta - Now Qubes Screenshot Tool support command line arguments.
 You can setup some keybinding to skip all dailogs and quickly do the same job. e.g. `qvm-screenshot-tool.sh --region-only --imgurl --virtualmachine APPNAME`
 0.6 - Now possible to skip first dialog and make choice from command line: `--region-only` or `--fullscreen` 0.5 beta - added option to reopen closed dialog (imgurl upload dialog) again at AppVM.
 "Kshaphoot" removed if it's not installeted at the Qubes system. <br>